icodecamp/icodecamp.github.io/content/lessons/4-data-structures.md

 ~~~~

-Is there an easier of printing every element in a list?
+Is there an easier way of printing every element in a list?

 Yeah.
 You can use Loops.

 # What are Loops?

-There are two types of loops in Python, for and while.
+There are two types of loops in Python, __for__ and __while__.

-For Loop:
->
-> for loops are traditionally used when you have a block of code which you want to repeat a fixed number of times.
+> [__For loops__](https://wiki.python.org/moin/ForLoop) are traditionally used when you have a block of code which you want to repeat a fixed number of times.
 The Python for statement iterates over the members of a sequence in order, executing the block each time.
 >

 Example of printing all numbers between one and a hundred: